 Internal Energy and Heat

-A thermal system has internal energy (also called thermal energy), which is the sum of the mechanical energies of its molecules.
-A system’s internal energy is proportional to its temperature.
+A thermal system has internal energy, which is the sum of the microscopic energies of the system.
+This includes thermal energy, which is associated with the mechanical energies of its molecules and which is proportional to the system’s temperature.
 As we saw earlier in this chapter, if two objects at different temperatures are brought into contact with each other, energy is transferred from the hotter to the colder object until the bodies reach thermal equilibrium (that is, they are at the same temperature).
 No work is done by either object because no force acts through a distance (as we discussed in Work and Kinetic Energy).
 These observations reveal that heat is energy transferred spontaneously due to a temperature difference.
 Figure 1.9 shows an example of heat transfer.